 With almost 4,000 fires caused by dryers and washers a year, it seems they are unsafe to have within the home.
 This notion, however, isn't very correct.
 According to the U.S. Fire Administration, 34 percent of dryer fires are caused by failure to clean the appliance on schedule or correctly.
 One of the most basic maintenance tasks involving dryers is cleaning the lint trap before and after each load of laundry.
 Unfortunately, I could not find statistics on how many people forgo even this most basic task.
 One hopes that anyone who uses a dryer knows to clean the trap at least once in a while.

-Based on statistics, it is decidedly true that most people do know they should be doing more to care for their dryers and limit the risk of fires.
+Based on statistics, it is decidedly true that most people do know they should be doing more to care for their dryers to limit the risk of fires.
 Even though I've always had a dryer in my home, from childhood on to today, I only recently learned about how much maintenance a dryer really needs.
 I feel lucky knowing that I should be doing more than just cleaning the lint trap.
 Why?
 Because dryer lint made me money.